LucasSFranco/haka-website/README.md

 # Haka Website ![](https://haka-website.web.app/assets/haka-32x32.png) <sup><sub>[DEMO](https://haka-website.web.app)</sub></sup>

 &nbsp;&nbsp;&nbsp;&nbsp;An animated portfolio website developed to my parents company using `Imba.js` and `Firebase`.
 It includes a header, an about section, a services section, a portfolio section - made with `Masonry` library - and a footer/contact section.
-Also, it's responsive and has an administrador page where you can change the portfolio categories and job images from each category.
+Also, it's responsive and has an administrador page where you can change the portfolio categories and the job images from each category.

 ### How to run